 Nick manages HIP’s corporate and private venture evaluations and related consulting, client development and market research, and industry-wide awareness-building.
 Nick also is engaged with HIP’s client development, marketing, and publishing of HIP perspectives.
 Prior to HIP, Nick consulted to angel investing and social venture facilitators (including Investors’ Circle & SVN).
 Nick has also consulted to traditional financial services companies in asset management, business development, and fund creation.
 Nick’s focus on human impact has been inspired by his volunteering as a trail worker for the Golden Gate National Parks.
 Nick studied Economics and Psychology at the University of North Carolina, Chapel Hill, and has conducted social psychology and behavior economics research at both UNC and UCal-Berkeley.

-David provides research and analytical support to further develop the HIP ratings system and increase coverage of impact metrics across asset classes.
+David creates online delivery platforms for clients to access and interact with HIP impact ratings as well as provides analytical support to further develop HIP ratings across asset classes.
 David is currently a M.B.A. candidate at Presidio Graduate School, with an emphasis on sustainable management and impact investing.
 Prior to joining HIP, David worked as the Energy Program Associate at As You Sow, focusing on shareholder engagement with electric utilities and the oil & gas industry on environmental, social and governance issues.
 David holds a B.S. in Applied Physics from UC Santa Cruz, which included a thesis project on testing an innovative solar power technology.
 David’s passion for impact investing is also inspired and informed through previous roles in sustainability non-profits and clean technology companies.

 Passionate about impact investing, Wantong helps build and visualize our REIT database and is a leader in developing marketing strategies and solutions.
 She brings international expertise to the team with her bachelor’s degree from Shanghai International Studies University, where she received her Bachelor’s Degree in Information Management and Systems.
 While in China, Wantong actively worked with international NGOs and social enterprises, and is a strong believer in global citizenship and using the power of technology for social innovation.
 She is currently a second-year MPA student at the University of Georgia where she specializes in Public Finance.